captain-redbeard/redbeards-messenger/README.md

 ### Lightweight
 The conversations screen has been designed with low data usage in mind.
 We have accomplished this by using no libraries or bloat and writing front end resources in a minimal fashion while compressing content where possible.
 If you have JavaScript enabled than we use AJAX calls with server side long polling to check for new conversations and messages.
-With no new conversations or messages this uses around **368 Bytes** per two minutes.
+With no new conversations or messages this uses around **368 Bytes** (depending on headers) per two minutes.

 ---